 Get Inspired / Europe / Scotland Savouring Scotland Share on email Print this article Share on Facebook Get Inspired / Europe / Scotland Savouring Scotland story by: Inspire Magazine Bagpipes and cheddar to tartans and whisky, the land of braveheart will win over your tastebuds and fill your stomach… but still leave you hungry for more.
 Magic hangs in the air in Scotland, even heavier than the rain it’s famous for.
 From bagpipe melodies to haunting lochs and the grand castles dotted throughout the countryside, this country is bewitching – and that’s before you’ve even tasted the succulent local seafood sensations!
 Head to this lush, misty and magnetic wonderland and fall under its spell.
 Pamper your palate Scotland celebrates 2015 as the Year of Food and Drink, and what a great excuse to indulge (as if you needed one!).
 To get the best of Scottish fare, look out for certified 'Taste our Best' eateries, as these guarantee a minimum of 40 per cent local Scottish produce.
 From the freshest fruits and vegetables to juicy cuts of meats, you’ll find delicious nourishment at places like Guy’s Restaurant & Bar in Glasgow and the Tower Restaurant & Terrace in Edinburgh.
 Here, you’ll know what you’re feasting on is proudly Scottish!
 For sublime seafood, head to the country’s west coast.
 Savour fine dining on mussels, oysters, salmon and other marine delights complemented by views of rugged, dramatic and perfectly pristine coastline.
 Add the finishing touches to your meal by heading across the nation, taking in diverse landscapes from undulating green hills to expansive empty grass moors, in search of the perfect cheese.
 Local producers of the creamy, melt-in-your-mouth treat are scattered throughout the countryside.
 Watch, and taste, handmade Anster cheese being made at the St Andrews Farmhouse Cheese Company in Fife, where you can take in astounding views of beautifully still, calm lochs and quaint countryside, contrasted by sheer cliffs and wild oceans.
 Bottoms up: it’s time to taste the whisky No country does whisky like Scotland.
 After all, it’s the country’s national drink and one of its most famous exports.
 The Speyside area is so famous for its whisky, it’s practically swimming in it, hosting more than half of Scotland’s malt distilleries.
 Visit the Speyside Cooperage and get a glimpse how this amber beverage is traditionally made before sipping on its strong bite yourself.
 You can even brew your own mini cask!
 Any genuine whisky fanatic should see the misty vistas of the Highlands, home to the Strathisla distillery in Keith, Banffshire.
 This is where the Chivas Regal brand was born and has been in operation since 1786, making it the oldest operating distillery in the region.
 As you can see, Scotland is home to more than just kilts, haggis and castles.
 Surrender to the spellbinding countryside and tempting tastes around every corner.
 Savouring a taste of Scotland?
 Give us a call on 0800 838 747, visit houseoftravel.co.nz or come instore today.
 Eat like a King Edinburgh boasts the 2nd highest number of Michelin Star Restaurants outside of London.
 Here are the Top 5: The Kitchin Restaurant Martin Wishart Plumed Horse Number One 21212 Serious about Food Haggis Traditional meal served on Burns Night, 25 January World Jampionships Jam Making, September 2015 Artisan Smokeries & Smokehouses The finest salmon in the world Aberdeen Angus Arguably the best known breed of cattle, renowned for its rich tasty meat Farmers’ Markets Regular features across the country in towns and cities > Click here for Scotland Inspire deals > Click here to view all of our HOT deals to the UK and Europe Enquire Now First name* Last name* Email* Phone How can we help?
-My preferred House of Travel Store* Select Outlet Auckland Albany: Auckland North Botany Junction: Auckland South Browns Bay: Auckland North Devonport: Auckland North Ellerslie: Auckland Central Hobsonville: Auckland West Howick: Auckland East Milford: Auckland North New Lynn: LynnMall Auckland West Newmarket: Auckland Central Orewa: Auckland North Parnell: Auckland Central Ponsonby: Auckland Central Remuera: Auckland Central St Heliers: Auckland East Takanini: Auckland South Takapuna: Auckland North Whangaparaoa: Auckland North Bay of Plenty Mt Maunganui Papamoa Rotorua Taupo Tauranga CBD the Crossing Canterbury Ashburton Barrington: Christchurch South Christchurch City: Christchurch Central Ferrymead: Christchurch East High Street Lanes: Christchurch Central Hornby: Christchurch West Merivale: Christchurch Central Northlands: Papanui Christchurch North Rangiora Riccarton: Christchurch Central Shirley: Christchurch North Timaru Upper Riccarton: Christchurch West Hawke's Bay / Gisborne Havelock North Jenny Nilsson: Hastings Nelson / Marlborough Blenheim Motueka Nelson Richmond Northland Kerikeri: Northland Whangarei: Northland Otago / Southland Alexandra Balclutha Dunedin Lakers Gore Lakers Invercargill Oamaru Wakatipu: Queenstown Wanaka Taranaki / Manawatu Broadway: Palmerston North New Plymouth Stephen Parsons: Palmerston North Wanganui Waikato Calder & Lawson: Hamilton East Cambridge Coromandel: Whangamata Hamilton: Hamilton Central Matamata Morrinsville Taupo Te Awamutu Wellington / Wairarapa Featherston Street: Wellington City Hunter St CBD: Wellington City Johnsonville: Wellington North Kapiti Coast: Paraparaumu Lower Hutt: Wellington North Masterton West Coast Greymouth Hokitika Westport I would like to receive email updates on the latest HOT holiday deals HOT Privacy Statement * required fields Similar Journeys Add or remove from Wishlist How's this for cruising!?
-Read more Add or remove from Wishlist Stay the night in one of these 5 UK castles Read more Done this?
+My preferred House of Travel Store* Select Outlet Auckland Albany: Auckland North Botany Junction: Auckland South Browns Bay: Auckland North Devonport: Auckland North Ellerslie: Auckland Central Hobsonville: Auckland West Howick: Auckland East Milford: Auckland North New Lynn: LynnMall Auckland West Newmarket: Auckland Central Orewa: Auckland North Parnell: Auckland Central Ponsonby: Auckland Central Remuera: Auckland Central St Heliers: Auckland East Takanini: Auckland South Takapuna: Auckland North Whangaparaoa: Auckland North Bay of Plenty Mt Maunganui Papamoa Rotorua Taupo Tauranga CBD the Crossing Canterbury Ashburton Barrington: Christchurch South Christchurch City: Christchurch Central Ferrymead: Christchurch East High Street Lanes: Christchurch Central Hornby: Christchurch West Merivale: Christchurch Central Northlands: Papanui Christchurch North Rangiora Riccarton: Christchurch Central Shirley: Christchurch North Timaru Upper Riccarton: Christchurch West Hawke's Bay / Gisborne Havelock North Jenny Nilsson: Hastings Nelson / Marlborough Blenheim Motueka Nelson Richmond Northland Kerikeri: Northland Whangarei: Northland Otago / Southland Alexandra Balclutha Dunedin Lakers Gore Lakers Invercargill Oamaru Wanaka Taranaki / Manawatu Broadway: Palmerston North New Plymouth Stephen Parsons: Palmerston North Wanganui Waikato Calder & Lawson: Hamilton East Cambridge Coromandel: Whangamata Hamilton: Hamilton Central Matamata Morrinsville Taupo Te Awamutu Wellington / Wairarapa Featherston Street CBD: Wellington City Hunter St CBD: Wellington City Johnsonville: Wellington North Kapiti Coast: Paraparaumu Lower Hutt: Wellington North Masterton West Coast Greymouth Hokitika Westport I would like to receive email updates on the latest HOT holiday deals HOT Privacy Statement * required fields Similar Journeys Add or remove from Wishlist Insiders guide to the British high tea Read more Add or remove from Wishlist The Ultimate Father’s Day Gift Read more Done this?
 Tell your friends about it.